 One of the earliest symptoms of upper respiratory infections like the common cold is sinus inflammation.
 This means it might feel like you have a sinus infection when you don’t.
 So, using home remedies like over-the-counter pain medications or a doctor-recommended nasal spray may be all you need to help manage sinus symptoms.

 Also, some minor sinus infections may heal without the use of antibiotics.
-But if your symptoms last longer than 10 days without getting better, your fever lasts longer than three days, or your symptoms become more severe, you may require an antibiotic.
+But if your symptoms last longer than 10 days without getting better, your fever lasts longer than three days or your symptoms become more severe, you may require an antibiotic.

-Antibiotics used for urinary tract infection (UTI)
+Antibiotics for urinary tract infections (UTI)

 For uncomplicated UTIs that occur when you’re otherwise healthy, your doctor may prescribe 1-3 days of antibiotics, but if your UTI doesn’t resolve by then, the course of antibiotics may be a week or more.
-And, while they shouldn’t replace treatment by a doctor, there are home remedies that can help prevent a UTI and improve your symptoms.
+And while they shouldn’t replace treatment by a doctor, there are home remedies that can help prevent a UTI and improve your symptoms.

 Antibiotics work by blocking bad bacteria – either by killing the bacteria or stopping it from multiplying.
 Different antibiotics work in different ways.
 For example, some antibiotics fight infection by destroying a bacterial cell’s walls, while others affect the way the bacterial cell works.
 The antibiotic a doctor may prescribe is usually based on a test to determine the type of bacteria causing an infection and the way it reacts to certain infections.